fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ### No Standard Library
 With "#no_std", the compiler will opt out the standard library.
 This means that you cannot use all the functions in the standard library, and cannot use "in" keyword and ranges except the definition of "for" loops.

+### No Array-Out-Of-Bound Check
+With "#no_array_check" before the declaration of an array or a code block, the program will not check if it is out of bound at runtime.

 ### Assembly
 With "#asm", the compiler will regard the next statement or code block as assembly code.
 You need to add "unsafe" keyword before the statement or the code block using assembly code.
 Example: